 Insider tips If it’s Asian flavours you crave, there are dozens of Chinese, Thai, Vietnamese, Korean, Japanese and Malay restaurants on Gouger Street, close to Chinatown and the Adelaide Central Market.
 Dim sum lovers can get their fix at lots of spots (left) for next to nothing; meat fans will love Gaucho’s, Australia’s first Argentinean Restaurant – the zingy chimmi churri sauce there is sure to give your tastebuds a thrill.
 Closer to the Clarion Hotel is the award-winning restaurant, Chianti Classico, which wows with delicious flavours from Tuscany and Northern Italy at 160 Hutt Street.

-Adelaide’s international airport is serviced by many overseas airlines and domestic flights from all over.
+Adelaide’s international airport is serviced by many international and domestic flights from all over.
 Interstate trains come into the Adelaide Parklands Terminal (13 21 47; www.gsr.com.au), while its local train network (+61 (0)8 8218 2362; www.transadelaide.com.au) comprises five suburban lines.
 It is fun to hop onto the tram that runs from the city to beachside Glenelg.
 You won’t need wheels to explore the walkable downtown area, but to discover beaches beyond, hire a car; a plus is that parking is cheap and easy.

 Discover more boutique hotels in Adelaide.